jojo96/AFrame3D/README.md

 ```

 Run any one of the files in the notebook folder and copy the text from the resulting text file.
 Paste the text after <a-scene> tag.

+Say, you want to make the "Pikachu 3D model".
+You can run the pikamodel.ipynb notebook and get the pik2.txt as output.
+Copy the text inside the pik2.txt and paste the text after <a-scene> tag.
+The complete example is in the A-Frame Examples folder.

 Thank you :)